 Not the tallest person to grace the Broadhall Way turf, MacDonald had a good leap and off-the-ball movement.
 But the lack of that extra yard of pace needed for the Conference didn’t help.
 Nor did his poor return of goals.
 And nor did his lack of confidence when the ball was at his feet.
 That might explain why times were tough for the forward with us and the reason why goals were hard to come by.

-MacDonald’s stats reflect the way that Boro’ were playing at the time when Wayne Turner was in charge, but I feel Charlie could make an impact in the feeder leagues before returning to the Conference.
+And yet we knew that MacDonald had the talent to do the business at this level.
+While he wasn’t suited to Wayne Turner’s Boro’ squad and wasn’t considered by Graham Westley, his career still had a long way to run.
+MacDonald’s stats probably reflect the way that we were playing at the time when Turner was in charge.
+But MacDonald could still make an impact in the feeder leagues before returning to the Conference.

 Author: Scott ‘Sooty’ Taylor

 Charlie MacDonald: After Boro’